Sounds of the Southern Ocean 2006: Explorers

 University of Washington

 Kate Stafford has been studying the sounds of large whales for the past 10 years.
-Her focus has primarily been on baleen whales in the North Pacific with a special emphasis on the Gulf of Alaska region but she has worked in, or with data from, all the world's oceans.
-Her research interests include geographic variation in blue whale sounds worldwide, seasonal and geographic patterns in baleen whale vocalizations from long-term hydrophone arrays and more recently, vocal behavior of Aleutian killer whales.
-Because she is certifiably insane, this expedition is the culmination of a year of globe trotting to record whale sounds including voyages to the East Antarctic, Australia, the Aleutians and western Greenland.
+Her focus has been primarily on baleen whales in the North Pacific with a special emphasis on the Gulf of Alaska region, but she has worked in, or with data from, all the world's oceans.
+Her research interests include geographic variation in blue whale sounds worldwide; seasonal and geographic patterns in baleen whale vocalizations from long-term hydrophone arrays; and more recently, vocal behavior of Aleutian killer whales.
+This expedition is the culmination of a year of globe trotting to record whale sounds, including voyages to the East Antarctic, Australia, the Aleutians, and western Greenland.